xtreamsrl/xtream-ai-assignment-ai-scientist/datasets/employee-churn/README.md

 # Employee Churn Dataset
-The dataset contains factors which may that lead a person to leave the current job.
+The dataset contains factors which may that influence a person's intention to leave its job.

 It contains sociodemographic variables, as well as indicators of the past behaviour of each candidate.
 All the data were collected in a short period of time and each person corresponds to a single sample in the dataset.

 ### Features

-- enrollee_id : Unique ID for candidate
+- enrollee_id: Unique ID for candidate
 - city: City code
-- city_development_index : Development index of the city (scaled)
+- city_development_index: Development index of the city (scaled)
 - gender: Gender of candidate
 - relevant_experience: Relevant experience of candidate
 - enrolled_university: Type of University course enrolled if any